tpluscode/tpluscode.github.io/source/_posts/2016-04-10-specflow-database-testing.markdown

 }
 {% endcodeblock %}

 That's actually quite simple.
-The only hard and boring part is to convert the weak `Table` into a `DataSet1 object for loading.
+The only hard and boring part is to convert the weak `Table` into a `DataSet` object for loading.
 It's simple copying the table values for each row.
 As long as the header names match column names all is dandy.
 The source code can be viewed [on GitHub][TableExtensions] of course.